Back to Business! Launch Your New Business With 10% Off — Start Now

 The application can be done through the Royal Thai Embassy or consulate in your country of origin.

-The program was launched in February 2018 and is targeted at experts in the science and technology fields, investors, and start-ups in an attempt to accelerate the development of specific industries in Thailand.
+In addition to the other visas, the Smart Visa is a good alternative to the regular programs.
+The program was launched in February 2018 and is targeted at experts in the science and technology fields, investors, and start-ups.
+It aims to accelerate the development of specific industries in Thailand.

-More information on the Smart Visa, including the industries targeted and how to apply, can be found here.
+Tip: More information on the Smart Visa is on the BOI website, including the industries targeted and how to apply.

 Smart Visa holders are permitted to stay in the country for a maximum amount of four years, are exempt from work permit requirements, and have access to other privileges.

-The registration process for your company can be divided into three sections.
+The company registration process for your Thai company can be divided into three sections.

-The application for name reservation is normally approved within 1-3 days.
+• The application for your company name reservation is normally approved within 1-3 days.

-Once the company name has been approved, it is only valid for 30 days, and no extension is permitted.
+• Once the company name has been approved, it is only valid for 30 days, and no extension is permitted, so you should have a full timeline for your company registration process mapped out.

 The documents required depend on the type of business that you plan to set up.